reivaxy/aquaMonitor/README.md

 # TODOs
 * Water movement detection to warn about pumps failure (sensor remains to be found...)
-* Some more configuration by SMS (level detection switch state inversion for instance)
+* Some more configuration by SMS (level detection switch state inversion for instance, or display shift frequency ?)
-* Send an SMS in case of main power failure (extra wiring needed)
+* 'clear' sms to reset the interval before next alert can be sent
-* Handle a "lights off" interval with alert in case light remains ON
+* Periodical status sending (upon registration) ?

 # Some pictures